-As a result of EU legislation imposing a duty on EU Member States to unbundle the ownership of electricity networks, including the transmission and distribution system, the electricity market has been liberated.
+As a result of EU legislation imposing on the Member States obligations to unbundle the transmission and distribution systems (which resulted in the ownership unbundling of the transmission system and the legal and functional unbundling of the distribution systems), the electricity market has been liberated.
 This liberalisation has given consumers the right to choose their electricity supplier according to the Slovak Energy Act.